ROI calculator · planning estimate

 $

-40% share of admin work that becomes usable capacity after adoption + change management
+40% share of that work the brain actually offloads after adoption + change management

-Not modelled: implementation friction (your team's hours during onboarding), compounding value as the brain grows, retention improvements, faster new-hire onboarding, reduced founder dependency.
-These are real but harder to put a defensible number on, so we leave them off rather than inflate.
+Not modelled: implementation friction (your team's hours during onboarding), NPV / time value of money (rounding error at this horizon), compounding value as the brain grows, retention improvements, faster new-hire onboarding, reduced founder dependency.
+Real but harder to put a defensible number on, so we leave them off rather than inflate.
+We also do not model SaaS savings — LeedAB runs on top of your stack, it doesn't replace it.